fastplotlib/fastplotlib-fens2024/README.md

 # fastplotlib-fens2024

 Materials for the [`fastplotlib`](https://github.com/fastplotlib/fastplotlib/) talk at FENS Forum 2024.
 This repo includes installation instructions and the demo notebooks covered in our talk.
+These demos can downloaded and ran locally, but the official built site for the workshop can be found [here](https://flatironinstitute.github.io/ccn-software-fens-2024/)

 For more info on `fastplotlib` see the repo: https://github.com/fastplotlib/fastplotlib/

 The demos cover the following topics:
-1. Simple introduction to `fastplotlib` - `Images`, `ImageWidget`, and `Lines`
+1. Simple introduction to `fastplotlib` - `Images`, `Lines`, and events
    - plotting simple images, feature changes, image updates, fancy indexing of features
+   - **included exercises**
 2. Neuroscience using `fastplotlib`
    - building a complex plot to explore behavioral and calcium imaging data
    - integration of `fastplotlib` with `pynapple`